+Other notes

 1M Under the Railway (Roy Hill Infrastructure Pty Ltd) Agreement Act 2010 Pt.
 3, this Act must be applied with the modifications set out in that Part.
 Those modifications have effect on and from 15 Aug 2015 until that Part expires in accordance with s.
 15 of that Act.

 2 The provisions in this Act amending these Acts have been omitted under the Reprints Act 1984 s.
 7(4)(e).